6 Facts About Home Economics: The Best Career Choices

 – $61,830 per year for top earners.

 If you want to teach home economics, but don’t want to be a consumer science teacher, you can become a teacher in home economics at school for higher education and help students graduate.
+Check out our blog post for more information on alternate careers for those with teaching degrees.

 #4: Teachers primarily engaged in areas such as family resource management